hugo-ribaud/bumb-buddy/memory-bank/techContext.md

 - React Native (Expo framework)
 - TypeScript for type safety
+- Nativewind for styling (TailwindCSS for react native)
 - Redux Toolkit for state management
 - React Navigation for routing
 - i18next and react-i18next for internationalization